 Our findings consist of facts and statistics derived from the research materials.
 They include specific details, observations and insights.
-We have also included key facts and statistics presented within the report and in tables included in Appendix A and B.
+We have also included key facts and statistics presented within the report in Tables 1, 2 and 3 and Appendix A and B.